-Agile methodology’s popularity can be attributed to every organization jumping on the Agile transformation bandwagon to develop software or a version of it.
+Agile methodology’s popularity can be attributed to every organization jumping on the Agile transformation bandwagon to develop software or a version.
 Today your work is at least influenced by the Agile methodology if you learned software development decades ago using the waterfall software development methodology.
 Before jumping to the final product, Agile focuses on keeping the process lean and creating minimum viable products (MVPs) that go through several iterations.
-In this, agile technology everyone is working together towards a single goal defined.
+In this agile technology, everyone is working together towards a single goal defined.

 What is Agile Development?

 Before understanding why Agile is so popular, we should understand what Agile is and how it is different from the Waterfall methodology.